 Questions about the collective bargaining.

 If the union and the company are not able to agree during bargaining, what will happen?
 There are two options: (1) leave things the way they are; or (2) strike.
 Under current law, there is no guarantee that the union and the company will arrive at an agreement and sign a labor contract.
 It is possible for a union and a company to continue operations without a contract for years.
-Regardless, you will be responsible for paying dues, fees, fines and assessments.

 Can the union “fix” anything or “force” the company to do anything?
 No. By law, the company does not have to agree to any union demands.
+The company will, of course, bargain in good faith and attempt to reach agreement but there are no guarantees that agreement will be reached or what the terms of any agreement would include.

 Questions about strikes.

 If I go out on strike, can I be replaced?
 Yes.
 If the union calls an economic strike (over wages and benefits), you can be permanently replaced by the company.
+This means that when the strike is over, your return to work is based on available openings and a preferential recall list that can be impacted by the hiring of any replacement workers.

 Can we get rid of the union if we decide representation isn't working?